-Canadians have a saying, if you’re cold, put on a sweater.
-It’s a simple solution to living in a colder climate, but what if it’s your home that’s cold?
-In that case that ‘sweater’ may mean more insulation.
-In this new era of home improvements and ‘staycations’, creating a comfortable, and cozy, home is atop every homeowners lists while improving your home’s energy efficiency is the added bonus we all want.
+Canadians have a saying that if you’re cold, wear a sweater.
+It’s a simple solution to living in a colder climate, but what if your home is cold?
+In that case, that ‘sweater’ may mean more insulation.
+In this new era of home improvements and ‘staycations’, creating a comfortable and cozy home is atop every homeowner's list, while improving your home’s energy efficiency is the bonus we all want.

-- Changing indoor temperatures – often due to insulation that has shifted in the attic areas and is allowing cold air or heat into the home.
+- Changing indoor temperatures is often due to insulation that has shifted in the attic areas and allows cold air or heat into the home.

 - High energy bills - are a symptom of poor attic or crawl space insulation.